 Learn how to develop applications with Visual Basic.Antony Peel

 The first time at anything is always complicated, therefore, having the right tools in each situation will make things a lot easier, also when it comes to programming and developing your own projects.
 If you're a beginner programmer or developer and you want to use the popular Visual Basic language you have a tool by Microsoft available called Visual Basic 2012 Express, with which you'll be able to create your applications using the renowned programming language.

 A pack of simple, entertaining and easy-to-learn tools.

-The origin of the Visual Basic language comes directly from another programming language, Basic, that was intended to make it a lot easier to develop and create applications.
+The origin of the Visual Basic language comes directly from another programming language, Basic, that was intended to make it much easier to develop and create applications.
 Visual Basic 2012 Express adds all these advantages and innovations:

 - Graphical development environment to make designing easier.